No sign of Guard Meanie at chow that morning. My 72 hours are up. I anxiously await my phone call and a possible release hearing.

 “This isn’t jail, son.
 You’re being held in protective custody as a juvenile.”

 I look around.
-It sure feels like jail.
+It sure looks and feels like jail.

 “Well, can I leave then?”

 “Once you’re released to your parents.
 But you’re in serious trouble.
 Gables Police suspect you and your friends are involved in an assault on two 10-year-old boys on Halloween.
 Their parents want you charged with sexual assault.”

 “We caught them spying on our party.
 We teased them but nobody hurt them.”

 “We cut off their costumes and let them go.
 Sure, we scared them, but again, nobody hurt them.”